Working from Home

 When you work at home, it's SO easy to stagger out of bed, find your way to the laptop/computer and log on.
 Before you know where you are, it's lunchtime and you're still working, and you're still in your PJs.

 Now, this is FINE so long as you are at home alone.
-However, it's pretty embarrassing if the postman calls and wants a signature on a parcel, because opening the door at 12noon to a perfect stranger while still in your nightwear does illicit some odd looks.
+However, it's pretty embarrassing if the postman calls and wants a signature on a parcel, or an online order appears on the doorstep, because opening the door at 12noon to a perfect stranger while still in your nightwear does illicit some odd looks.

 When you fail to dress, there's also a danger of being caught unawares on a Skype or Facetime call.